-Walking problems are a common problem for people with Parkinson's.
+Walking problems are a common problem for people with Parkinson's disease (PD).
 For many, as the condition advances, freezing of gait, also known as FOG, creates difficulty in walking forward, often resulting in a loss of balance or a fall.
 New shoes may be the answer.

 FOG tends to occur more when people with PD allow their medication to wear off.
-“Medication on time, every time!”, a slogan of the Parkinson’s disease Foundation, reflects the importance of treatment to many aspects of your condition.
 Being careful to take your medications and lessen the "off time" may help you to reduce any difficulties with gait.
-Yet, some people will also experience FOG when they are under stress or in new surroundings where they are not sure how to navigate.
+Some people will also experience FOG when they are under stress or in new surroundings where they are not sure how to navigate.

 A promising future

 These laser shoes were effective in the lab setting even for people who were in the off-cycle of their medication, demonstrating the effectiveness of cueing.
 The hope for the future would be that laser shoes could be activated when freezing of gait presents, not in use all the time.2

 Further research is in development.
 In the meantime, you can try some of the visual line cues which activate your brain circuits to improve your balance when walking and perhaps ease any freezing of gait.1